 Anshens is easily the most developed of my languages, and is my personal favourite (as evidenced by its developedness).
 It has a certain choppiness to it that reflects my own manner of speech, and has a lovely vowel-reducing speed to it that really speaks to how I speak (almost like I made it wow crazy how that works).

-Anshens also has an alphabet, but since I don't feel like making a font or whatever, I made a romanization using special characters, then I realized that I couldn't easily write with a computer, so I made a second one without special characters, before finally making a cyrillicization, which was much easier and fits much better, seeing as Anshens has an alphabet of ~32 characters, and russian (the alphabet that I'm most familiar with in the cyrillic script) has ~33.
+Anshens also has an alphabet, but since I don't feel like making a font or whatever, I made a romanization using special characters, then I realized that I couldn't easily write with a computer, so I made a second one without special characters, before finally making a cyrillization, which was much easier and fits much better, seeing as Anshens has an alphabet of ~32 characters, and russian (the alphabet that I'm most familiar with in the cyrillic script) has ~33.
 Granted, two of the letters in russian don't actually make a sound, and two Anshens letters can't really be expressed without writing two letters (ng and mn), and there's also two letters that make a sound but also don't sometimes but y'know. it's close enough.

-RNSPC | RWSPC | Cyrillicization | IPA |
+RNSPC | RWSPC | Cyrillization | IPA |

 E, e | E, e | Э, э | [ɛ] |